FAForever/wiki-pages/Beginner-1v1-Guide.md

 ## Early Game{.tabset}

 ### Beginner Fundamental Information
-Even though you're a complete beginner, sadly the most fundamental aspect of this game is something you kind of have to learn.
-It's about the standard opening, aiming to properly balance your resources and scaling.
-Luckily it'll be the only thing you really have to learn by heart and it's also not the most complex topic, so let me break it down to you:
+Even as a complete beginner, there’s one fundamental aspect of the game you’ll need to learn early on: the standard opening.
+It’s all about managing your resources efficiently and setting up a solid foundation for scaling.
+The good news?
+It’s the only part you truly need to memorize, and fortunately, it’s not too complex.

-There are two standard openings.
-One with the hydro carbon (also referred as "Hydro") and the one without.
-We'll take a look at 3 land factories as switching things up is rather easy.
+There are two main variants: one that includes the hydrocarbon power plant (commonly called “Hydro”) and one without.
+We’ll focus on the 3-land-factory version, since adapting from there is relatively straightforward.
 ### Hydro Build Opener
 **Triple land opening with hydro:**
 ACU: Landfac - 4 Mex - Assists Hydro - Landfac - Pg - Landfac - Pg